|

 D. J. CAMERON

-Cameron is the present village marshal, which position he has held
+Mr. Cameron is the present village marshal, which position he has held

 for several years.
 Mr. Cameron came to Spooner about eighteen